 First off, in any transaction involving land or a standing structure, it is crucial to know whether the ownership rights or the occupational rights are being offered.
 Unregistered land is offered under occupational ownership and a lengthy process of registration will follow suit if such land is purchased.
 The provisions of ownership rights are basically the same as those in the US, and always involve registered land.

-Buying property in Costa Rica that’s on the beach can be a little trickier than inland property; there are parts of beaches that will always be public property of Costa Rica.
+Buying property in Costa Rica’s Gold Coast that is along the beach can be a little trickier than inland property.
+There are parts of beaches that will always be public property of Costa Rica.
 Beaches have two zones that make up a width of 200 meters: the public zone and the restricted zone.
 The public zone is 50 meters wide and falls between the high tide line and the start of the restricted zone.
 The restricted zone is 150 meters wide and runs from the end of the public zone inland.
 The restricted zone is private property belonging to the “owner” of the land; however, it is merely a concession from the government.
 Beachfront property in the restricted zone grants an owner occupational rights for 5-20 years, depending on the governments ruling.
 Leases can be extended, so a home or business can remain in control of the land for living or financial purposes.

 There are some exceptions to the Maritime Zoning Law, however, because it was implemented in 1977.
 Any beachfront property titled prior to the law’s implementation can still be transferred with its full title.
 However, only extremely old property from colonial times will include titled public zone.